 5 Case study

 In this section, planning pipelines of the WDS network in Zhangzhou city are taken as an application of the seismic performance-based design model.
-According to the seismic ground motion parameter zonation map of China (CEA, 2015), Zhangzhou is located at the southeast coastal seismic region, with high frequency and intensity of earthquakes.
-Both existing and planning trunk pipelines of WDS network in downtown of Zhangzhou are shown in Fig. 10.
+According to the seismic ground motion parameter zonation map of China (CEA, 2015), Zhangzhou is located in the southeast coastal seismic region, with a high frequency and intensity of earthquakes.
+Both existing and planned trunk pipelines of the WDS network in downtown Zhangzhou are shown in Fig. 10.
 The WDS network consists of four water treatment plants (R-1~R-4), 136 user nodes and 242 pipelines.
-R-1 and R-2 are existing water treatment plants, R-3 and R-4 are planning to construct.
-Both existing and planning water treatment plants are taken as determined source nodes in the WDS network.
-Pipeline numbers 1~130 (solid lines in Fig. 10) are existing pipelines, pipeline numbers 131~242 (dash lines with numbers) are possible layout of planning pipelines.
-Locations of planning water treatment plants and the parameters of planning pipelines are provided by the overall urban planning and the WDS project planning of water works.
-Based on the existing network topology and alternative layout of planning pipelines, we employ the optimization model to determine the network topology and seismic resistance capacities of pipelines that fulfill the seismic performance requirements of user nodes.
+R-1 and R-2 are existing water treatment plants, and R-3 and R-4 are those planned to be constructed.
+Both existing and planned water treatment plants are taken as determined source nodes in the WDS network.
+Pipeline numbers 1~130 (solid lines in Fig. 10) are existing pipelines, and pipeline numbers 131~242 (dash lines with numbers) are a possible layout of planned pipelines.
+The locations of planned water treatment plants and the parameters of planned pipelines are provided by the overall urban planning and the WDS project planning of water works.
+Based on the existing network topology and the layout of planned pipelines, we employ the optimization model to determine the network topology and seismic resistance capacities of pipelines that fulfill the seismic performance requirements of the user nodes.